valist-io/valist/docs/creating-an-organization.md

 ## Web

-To create a new organization from the web interface navigate to the [valist dashboard](https://app.valist.io) and login.
+To create a new organization from the web interface navigate to the [Valist dashboard](https://app.valist.io) and login.

 Upon successful login, you will be greeted by the following welcome message displaying your current address and a new button, `Create Organization`.